vanhoutk/Private-Search/README.md

 - 16/11/16 - Major debug by DL.
 Code tidy-up -- removed most global vars etc
 - 3/12/16 - KVH - Added an alarm instead of DOMContentLoaded to ensure ads are correctly found after a search.
 - 6/12/16 - KVH - Tidy up and comment of code.
 Edit to foreground to prevent multiple instances of 'suggested category'.
+- 8/12/16 - KVH - Added functionality to export pri history
+- 11/12/16 - KVH - Changed the alarm to a polling function in the foreground.js so it only runs on google pages.
+Now works on Chrome and Firefox.